Skip to main content

 Fairmont, Minnesota · FDIC Cert #8541

-State Bank of Fairmont is an FDIC-insured bank (Certificate #8541) with $136M in total assets and $124M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for State Bank of Fairmont, an FDIC-insured bank (Certificate #8541) with $136M in total assets and $124M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Fairmont, Minnesota, the bank maintains a Tier 1 capital ratio of 13.81% (Well-Capitalized) and a nonperforming loan ratio of 1.21%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 State Bank of Fairmont (FDIC cert 8541) is a community bank — $136M in total assets, $124M in deposits, serving the Fairmont, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.